heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 1. A Fresh Look on Knowledge Bases Distilling Named [CIKM 2014]
 > * Event KB.
 Each news article is regarded as a event.
 Build the semantic similarity relations and the tmporal relations between evernts.
 2. CERES: Distantly Supervised Relation Extractionfrom the Semi-Structured Web [CERES, VLDB 2018]
-2. When Open Information Extraction Meets the Semi-Structured Web [OpenCERES, NAACL 2019]
+3. When Open Information Extraction Meets the Semi-Structured Web [OpenCERES, NAACL 2019]
+4. How to Keep a Knowledge Base Synchronized with Its Encyclopedia Source [IJCAI 2017] {[Notes](https://zhuanlan.zhihu.com/p/30803950)}

 Tutorials and Notes from Talented People